chordproject/chorpro-parser/README.md

 const parser = new ChordProParser();
 const song = parser.parse(chordSheet);
 ```
+*chordSheet* is a string variable that contains the raw ChordPro song.

 ### Formatter

-You can choose between 3 formatters: TextFormatter, HtmlFormatter and ChordProFormatter.
+You can choose between 3 formatters:
+- **TextFormatter**: output the song as text
+- **HtmlFormatter**: output the song as HTML
+- **ChordProFormatter**: output the song as a "cleaned" ChordPro

 ```typescript
 const formatter = new HtmlFormatter();
 const songText = formatter.format(song);
 ```

 The formatters have default settings.

-You can change pass the settings in the formatter's constructor or change the settings later.
+You can pass the settings in the formatter's constructor...
-Here is an example:

 ```typescript
 const settings = new FormatterSettings();